-And one way to really step up the reading ambience is using an essential oil diffuser.
+One of the perfect gifts to step up the reading ambience for book lovers is an essential oil diffuser.
 The device will help with dry air, less-than-ideal smells and help block out any bad vibes.

-Every book lover will know how hard it is to swim against the rising tide of new books but if they haven’t yet read the classics either, it’s almost an impossible task.
+Every book lover will know how hard it is to swim against the rising tide of new books but if they haven’t yet read the classics either, it’s almost an impossible task if you don’t receive them as gifts.
 Get them this neat little scratch-off poster of 100 books everyone should read and they can slowly scratch one book off at a time.
-It’s got a good mix of old school and recent literary classics ranging from Ulysses and Lolita to The Road and Fear and Loathing In Vegas.
+It’s got a good mix of old-school and recent literary classics, ranging from Ulysses and Lolita to The Road and Fear and Loathing In Vegas.